 HERoes in Deed is a non-profit organization committed to honoring active military and veterans through community-driven outreach and engagement at the local level.

-The HERoes in Deed Board of Directors is accepting applications submitted between January 1-March 31, 2019 for grant requests from eligible organizations and individuals committed to using the funds for new and innovative community projects to cost effectively deliver services and benefits which align with the Mission of HERoes in Deed.
+The HERoes in Deed Board of Directors is accepting applications submitted between January 1-April 30, 2019 for grant requests from eligible organizations and individuals committed to using the funds for new and innovative community projects to cost effectively deliver services and benefits which align with the Mission of HERoes in Deed.
 HERoes in Deed will fund small community projects in the amount of $500-$5,000.

 To be eligible to apply for a HERoes in Deed Community Grant, a proposal for funding must meet the following basic criteria established by the HERoes in Deed Board.